CBIIT/p2p-datasci/github_pages_howto.md

   * Pages reside in the main directory, [https://github.com/CBIIT/p2p-datasci/tree/gh-pages](https://github.com/CBIIT/p2p-datasci/tree/gh-pages)
   * There are currently five of these, and like posts they all have `.md` extensions
   * Each page should have `layout: page` in its frontmatter
-  * All pages have a link in the navigation bar at the top of the site (though not all links are pages... there are some links to posts, and also to an external website)
+  * All pages have a link in the navigation bar at the top of the site (though not all links in the navigation bar are pages... there are some links to posts, and also to an external website)
 * (3) Special HTML files
   * The only parts of these files that you would edit are their frontmatter
-  * There are only two of these: [index.html](../index.html) and [tags.html](../tags.html)
+  * There are only two of these: [index.html](../index) and [tags.html](../tags)
   * The former sets up the main landing page (which lists blog-type announcements, i.e., "posts")
   * The latter lists the tags used to identify the types of posts, if applicable; you'll see what I mean by going to the [tags page](../tags.html)
   * These files also reside in the main directory, [https://github.com/CBIIT/p2p-datasci/tree/gh-pages](https://github.com/CBIIT/p2p-datasci/tree/gh-pages)